 Cautis, Sabin (Geometry)

 Chau, Albert (Differential Geometry and Partial Differential Equations)

 Chen, Jingyi (Differential geometry , partial differential equations)

 Colliander, James (hamiltonian dynamical systems; partial differential equations; harmonic analysis)

-Coombs, Daniel (Mathematical biology, Cell biophysics, Immune cell signalling, Disease models)
+Coombs, Daniel (Cell Signaling and Infectious and Immune Diseases, Mathematics, Epidemiology, Mathematical biology, Cell biophysics, Immune cell signalling, Disease models)

 Cytrynbaum, Eric (Bacterial cell division, Microtubule and cellular organization, Wave propagation in excitable media)

 Doebeli, Michael Walter (Mathematical ecology and evolution, evolution of diversity, adaptive speciation, evolution of cooperation, game theory, experimental evolution in microorganisms)

 Edelstein-Keshet, Leah (Mathematics, Modelization and Simulation, Cell Signaling, Cell Signaling and Cancer, Differential Equation, cell polarity, cell migration, developmental and cellular biology, swarming and aggregation, Rho GTPases)

 Feng, James Jingtao (Fluid Mechanics, Complex fluids, Biophysics, Mathematical biology)